RSalman/TutorBackend/README.md

 ## Development Instructions

 ### Setup
 Install Rails and MySQL.
-Follow [these](http://stackoverflow.com/questions/5996834/how-to-install-ruby-on-rails-with-mysql-and-get-it-working-a-step-by-step-guide) if on Windows.
+Follow [these instructions](http://stackoverflow.com/questions/5996834/how-to-install-ruby-on-rails-with-mysql-and-get-it-working-a-step-by-step-guide) if on Windows.

 Execute the following commands after installing Rails and MySQL:
 ```